MicrosoftDocs/learn/learn-pr/azure/design-health-model-mission-critical-workload/includes/2-what-is-health-modeling.md

 To help you determine whether your environment is working as expected, it's important to monitor your application's health and the key metrics of the Azure resources it uses.
 To understand these metrics and evaluate the overall health of your workload, you need a holistic understanding of all monitored data.
 A health model can help you evaluate overall application health by displaying a clear indication of the health of the workload instead of only raw data metrics.

-Using set indicators to represent health status makes it intuitive for an operator to understand the overall health of the workload and to respond quickly to any issues that might arise.
+Using set indicators to represent health status makes it intuitive to understand the overall health of the workload and to respond quickly to any issues that might arise.
 Health status typically is presented by using *traffic light* indicators, such as green, yellow, and red.

 ## Layered health model